IS-Lekshmi/Ecommerce_analytics_project/README.md

 # 🛒 E-Commerce Customer Purchase Behavior Analysis

 ## 📌 Problem
-How can an e-commerce company improve retention, reduce churn, and optimize revenue?
+How can an e-commerce company improve retention and optimize revenue?

 ## 🛠 Tools Used
 - Python (Pandas, SQLite) on Google Colab